 - during Annual Enrollment.

-How do I go through the Life EOI process?
+How do I go through the EOI process?

 Follow these steps:

-You can enroll in Optional or Dependent Term Life Insurance or make coverage changes online or by working with your benefits coordinator.
+You can enroll in or make coverage changes to Optional or Dependent Term Life Insurance or enroll in TIPP online or by working with your benefits coordinator.

 To enroll or make coverage changes online:

-- Log in to your ERS account at www.ers.state.tx.us.
+- Log in to your ERS account from the sign in link at the top of the page.